Search Operators

 JustCite supports all the usual Boolean operators including AND, OR and NOT.

-Note that as between two search terms the AND operator will always be implied unless:
+Note that the AND operator will always be implied unless:

 1. the terms are enclosed in double quotation marks, or;